elinorwahl/movie-database-investigation/README.md

 The information in the CSV file used for this project covers a range of films made from 1960 to 2015.
 My work consists of:

-- Making initial observations of the data to find out what information is missing, duplicated, or helpful/unhelpful to analysis;
+- Making initial observations of the data, and what information is missing, duplicated, or helpful/unhelpful to analysis;
-- Cleaning the data, including adjustment of numbers that might wrongly skew analysis;
+- Cleaning the data, including adjustment of inaccurate numbers that might bias the results of analysis;
 - Plotting and making observations on the frequency of film genres across the years;
 - Plotting and making observations on the link between film budgets, revenue, and TMDb popularity score.